conan513/Mercenary/README.md

 You will be able to gear your Mercenary fully, like you can your own character.
 Mercenaries will be a bit more powerful than your character for strategically soloing most content.
 Interact with your Mercenary, changing its skills, name and more.
 If you want more information go to our [Wiki] (https://github.com/EmuDevs/Mercenary/wiki).

-Follow us on [EmuDevs Twitter](https://twitter.com/EmuDevs) page for news.
-Subscribe on [EmuDevs Youtube] (https://www.youtube.com/user/EmuDevs) channel for videos of this project.

 This system is still in development and there will be bugs.
-You can report issues at [EmuDevs](http://emudevs.com/forumdisplay.php/276-Scripting) or the [Issue Tracker](https://github.com/EmuDevs/Mercenary/issues)
+You can report issues on the [Issue Tracker](https://github.com/EmuDevs/Mercenary/issues).

 ##Installation